Mihai-Ilas/Electric-Twin-survey-project/README.md

 could fall in any of the POLITICS and ELECTRIC CARS clusters.

-\# Artifacts:
+# Artifacts:
 The following artifacts are generated and can be examined in the package:

 Under /data:

-clustering\_results.txt - the dataset organized by clusters (including their thematic anchors).
-Questions in each cluster are sorted in decreasing order based on the centrality to the cluster centroid (1 - cosine similarity). incorrect\_predictions.txt - the dataset model outputs which did not match the LLM labels during evaluation.
+- clustering\_results.txt - the dataset organized by clusters (including their thematic anchors).
+Questions in each cluster are sorted in decreasing order based on the centrality to the cluster centroid (1 - cosine similarity).

+- incorrect\_predictions.txt - the dataset model outputs which did not match the LLM labels during evaluation.

 Under /visualization:

-A 3D scatter plot of the clusters of embeddings, after 3D PCA was applied.
+- a 3D scatter plot of the clusters of embeddings, after 3D PCA was applied.